Utsav-7/Log-Monitor/README.md

         warnings.warn(f"Error occurred: {e}")
 ```

+- **Writing to csv file :**
+    - write_to_csv() function writes two sets of data to a CSV file: a summary of counts by log level and a detailed breakdown of counts by path and log level.
+The use of `csv.DictWriter` makes it straightforward to write dictionaries to a CSV file, ensuring that the data is organized and easy to read

+    ```
+    def write_to_csv(level_counts, path_level_counts):
+        # Create a filename based on the current time
+        filename = f"log_counts_{datetime.datetime.now().strftime('%Y%m%d_%H%M%S')}.csv"

+        with open(filename, 'w', newline='') as csvfile:
+            fieldnames = ['Level', 'Count']
+            writer = csv.DictWriter(csvfile, fieldnames=fieldnames)

+            writer.writeheader()
+            for level, count in level_counts.items():
+                writer.writerow({'Level': level, 'Count': count})

+            # Write path-wise counts
+            writer.writeheader()
+            for path, counts in path_level_counts.items():
+                for level, count in counts.items():
+                    writer.writerow({'Level': f"{path} - {level}", 'Count': count})
+    ```

 ## Performance Consideration

 - The code uses `readline()` to read the subprocess's output line by line, which is a common approach for real-time monitoring of subprocess output.
 This method ensures that the monitoring loop can process the output as it becomes available, without waiting for the subprocess to complete.

+## Future Work

+- In the I am planning to make another file named export which will generate parquet or another compressed file format of every log and uploaded on cloud based storage such aws s3 bucket.
+- Also want to upgrade the summary and exporting it into csv file every day and send email to respective person.